Ruesch Century Farm

 “Sanding” is a cranberry cultivation technique that was brought west from Massachusetts, another strong cranberry growing region.
 When the Wisconsin winter sets in and, as Brian says, “It gets cold enough for the plants to go dormant, including people,” he covers the cranberry bog in water, which freezes into ice.
 When the ice is hard enough to drive on they spread sand on top.
 Come spring thaw, the plants have a layer of sand to grab onto to come up out of the ice.
 Henry Hall invented sanding in 1816 after noticing improved cranberries where the Cape Cod sand dunes blew over wintering plants.

 Fresh whole cranberries are full of Vitamin C, fiber, and manganese, but also contain an array of phytonutrients that have been studied for anti-inflammatory, anti-bacterial, anti-cancer, and antioxidant effects.
-Consumption may help prevent recurring urinary tract infections and potentially stomach ulcers, as well as provide a range of digestive health benefits, according to the World’s Healthiest Foods.
+Consumption may help prevent recurring urinary tract infections and potentially stomach ulcers according to BBC Good Food.